abdulcybort/ReconMaster/README.md

 API providers (Shodan, SecurityTrails, IPInfo, VirusTotal) for their excellent services

-Beta testers who helped refine the vulnerability scanning features
+Beta testers who helped refine this tool

 Open source contributors and maintainers

-Security researchers sharing knowledge and techniques

 📄 License
 This project is licensed under the MIT License.

-text
+MIT License

+## 📄 License

+This project is licensed under the **MIT License**.

 MIT License

 Copyright (c) 2024 Abdulbasid Yakubu | cy30rt